JustinLove/ai_showdown/README.md

 ais.json file specifies paths and attributes for each AI.
 The example configuration assumes there is a valid PA media path, and custom AIs are in `server_mods`.

 Tasks which copy or use files from the base game need a path to the media directory.
-There are some rough rules that try to guess this path, but the `media` variable may need to be overriden with an explicit path.
+There are some rough rules that try to guess this path, but the `media` variable may need to be overriden with an explicit path in ais.json.

 Template expansion is performed in `ai_config`, `path`, `base_path`, and `personality_file`.
 Principally this would be `<%= media %>` for the game's media path, but it also provides the ai `config` object and the current `ai`